Philip Giaccone: Biography

-Giaccone was born in the Ridgewood, Queens.
+Giaccone was born in Ridgewood, Queens.
 His father died during the 1930s, leaving Giaccone, his sisters and brothers, and mother to fend for themselves during the Great Depression.
-Serving as an altarboy, Giaccone grew up as a strict Catholic.
+Serving as an altar boy, Giaccone grew up as a strict Catholic.
 Giaccone had good grades in school and graduated from high school.
 As a young man, he became a protegee of Bonanno underboss Giovanni Bonventre.

 Giaccone had a wife Annette, a daughter Corinne, and a son Phillip Giaccone Jr. He was an in-law to Gambino crime family boss Carlo Gambino.
 Giaccone's legitimate business was Pinto Trucking, a trucking firm in South Ozone Park, Queens that served also as a headquarters for his crew.
 During his life, Giaccone was never convicted of a crime.

 By the mid-1970s, the Bonanno family was in turmoil.
 After official boss Philip Rastelli went to prison in 1975, capo Carmine Galante took control of the family.
 It is suspected that the heads of the other New York Five Families collaborated with Rastelli to arrange Galante's death; they supposedly viewed Galante's greed and ambition as a threat to all their interests.
 On July 12, 1979, gunmen, one of whom was allegedly Anthony Indelicato, murdered Galante at Joe & Mary's Italian-American restaurant in Bushwick, Brooklyn.

 After the Galante murder, a fight for control of the family started.
 Joseph Massino began jockeying for power with Dominick "Sonny Black" Napolitano, another Rastelli loyalist capo.
-Both men were themselves threatened by another faction seeking to depose the absentee boss led by capos Alphonse "Sonny Red" Indelicato, Dominick "Big Trin" Trincera and Giaccone.
+Both men were themselves threatened by another faction seeking to depose the absentee boss led by capos Alphonse "Sonny Red" Indelicato, Dominick "Big Trin" Trinchera and Giaccone.
 The Commission initially tried to maintain neutrality, but in 1981, Massino got word from his informants that the three capos were stocking up on automatic weapons and planning to kill the Rastelli loyalists within the Bonanno family to take complete control.
 Massino turned to Colombo crime family boss Carmine Persico and Gambino boss Paul Castellano for advice; they told him to act immediately.